hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/overview.md

-Filtering is used to limit the items in a dataset or set of objects based on one or more user-defined parameters.
-Filtering is commonly used in tandem with a [Table](/components/table) but for the purpose of this documentation the types of items being filtered will be referred to in an agnostic manner.
+Filtering is used to limit the items or objects in a dataset based on one or more user-defined parameters.
+Filtering is commonly used in tandem with a [Table](/components/table) but has a wide range of relevant use-cases depending on the dataset and context within the application.

-When faced with a large dataset, filtering can help the user find a specific item or array of items that they are looking for and functions in a reductive manner; remove items from a dataset based on the supplied parameters.
+When faced with a large dataset, filtering can help the user find a specific item or array of items through progressive reduction; limiting the number of items displayed to the user based on user-defined parameters.